Original Air Date: October 2, 1959

 - Jay Overholts…..Reporter #2 (his first of eight appearance in the series)

-- Jay Overholts (1922-1966) holds the record for the most number of credited appearances in The Twilight Zone (of course, this does not include Rod Serling’s role as narrator nor Bud McCord’s numerous uncredited background appearances).
+- Jay Overholts (1922-1966) holds the record for the most number of credited appearances in The Twilight Zone (of course, this does not include Rod Serling’s role as narrator nor does it include Bud McCord’s numerous uncredited background appearances).
 Overholts didn’t have much of an acting career beyond his eight episodes of The Twilight Zone.
-He was in two episodes of Playhouse 90 in 1959 and then in a single episode of Gunsmoke as an unnamed character.
+He was in two episodes of Playhouse 90 in 1959 and then a single episode of Gunsmoke as an unnamed character.
 He was previously a cast member for many of Rod Serling’s radio programs in Ohio.
 His final acting credit was an uncredited performance in the 1962 feature film Incident in an Alley.
 In 1966, according to various fansites, Overholts was tragically killed in a head-on car crash.
 The driver was charged with vehicular homicide.
-“Where Is Everybody?” marks his first of many appearances in The Twilight Zone though his name was amusingly misspelled in the credits as “Jay Overholt.”
-Two other cast members had their names misspelled in this episode’s credits.
+“Where Is Everybody?” marks the first of many appearances by Overholts in The Twilight Zone though his name was amusingly misspelled in the credits as “Jay Overholt.”
+Two other cast members had their names misspelled in this episode’s credits, as well.

 - Garry Walberg…..Reporter #3 (credited as Gary Walberg)